programaka/batch-file-processing/README.md

 `Kubernetes/Azure Kubernetes Service (AKS)` - used to orchestrate and host the containers and their Dapr sidecars for the microservices implemented by this sample, as well as NGINX and the Redis instance used by the solution.

-`NGINX` - the ingress controller for Kubernetes used in this sample that will receive the notifications from Event Grid about new blobs in storage and route them to the Batch Processor microservice.
+`NGINX` - the ingress controller for Kubernetes used in this sample that will receive the notifications from Event Grid about new blobs in storage and route them to the Batch Receiver microservice.

 `Batch Generator` - a node app microservice that simulates distributors generating CSV files with order information and sends them to `Storage` every 1 min.